 States are required to pay a fee for Federal administration of State Supplementary Payments (supplemental to Federal SSI payments).
 The law provides a method to increase the fee for fiscal years after 2002.
 The method sets the fee for the next fiscal year to be the fee for the current fiscal year increased by the percentage, if any, by which the Consumer Price Index (CPI) for the month of June in the current year exceeds the CPI for the month of June in the preceding year.
 The resulting amount is to be rounded to the nearest whole cent.
 The law also allows the Commissioner of Social Security to set a different fee "appropriate for the State."

-Fee for fiscal year 2014
+Fee for fiscal year 2015

-CPI-U from June 2013 to June 2014, we have determined the fee for fiscal year 2014 to be $11.32.
+CPI-U from June 2013 to June 2014, we have determined the fee for fiscal year 2015 to be $11.55.
 This amount applies to both optional and mandatory State Supplementary Payments.
 Details concerning this determination are shown below.

-Percentage increase in CPI-U, from June 2012 to June 2013, is 1.75441655 percent.
+Percentage increase in CPI-U, from June 2013 to June 2014, is 2.07234137 percent.

-Fee determined for fiscal year 2013 is $11.12.
+Fee determined for fiscal year 2014 is $11.32.